NickScherbakov/github-spark-explore/PRD.md

 The design should feel cutting-edge and sophisticated with a clean, minimal interface that emphasizes content and functionality, using refined color harmony, generous spacing, and purposeful animations to create an elevated, professional experience that inspires confidence.

 ## Color Selection
 Custom palette - A refined, contemporary theme with sophisticated purple and blue tones that convey innovation and professionalism, built on a foundation of soft neutrals for optimal readability and visual harmony.
+Uses modern OKLCH color space for consistent perceptual brightness and improved color accuracy.

 - **Primary Color**: Royal Purple (oklch(0.52 0.18 275)) - Conveys innovation and technical sophistication; used for primary actions and key interactive elements
 - **Secondary Colors**: Deep Charcoal (oklch(0.35 0.02 270)) - Professional foundation for code blocks and secondary UI elements with high contrast
 - **Accent Color**: Vibrant Blue (oklch(0.62 0.20 245)) - Energetic highlight for CTAs, focus states, and success indicators
+- **Border Radius**: Consistent 0.5rem (8px) radius throughout for modern, refined appearance with smooth scaling (0.25rem to 1.5rem)
 - **Foreground/Background Pairings**:
   - Background (Soft White oklch(0.985 0.003 270)): Dark text (oklch(0.18 0.02 275)) - Ratio 14.8:1 ✓
   - Card (Pure White oklch(1 0 0)): Dark text (oklch(0.18 0.02 275)) - Ratio 15.2:1 ✓